The Value of Retirement Planning

 Despite all the media headlines and Government initiatives, many of us still have a ‘tomorrow will do’ attitude.
 This is worrying for one simple reason – we are going to live longer than most of us think.

 Those approaching retirement today have many more opportunities and challenges to face than their parents ever did.
 There are also many more ways to fund retirement, adding to the confusion about how to best prepare for all your needs.

 In 1900, life expectancy at birth in the UK was only 46 years for men and 53 years for women.
-Just over a century later life expectancy at birth has increased by around 30 years.
-By 2014 it had reached 79.0 years for men and 82.9 years for women (source: ONS - National life tables – life expectancy in the UK: 2018 to 2020).
+Just over a century later life expectancy at birth has increased by around 30 years, reaching 79.0 years for men and 82.9 years for women (source: ONS - National life tables – life expectancy in the UK: 2018 to 2020).